multipaths/DiffuPath/README.rst

 ----------------------
 The following commands can be used directly use from your terminal:

-1. **Download a database for network analysis** Generates the BEL file representing the network of the given database.
-The following databases can be downloaded.
+1. **Download a database for network analysis**.

+The following command generates a BEL file representing the network of the given database.
+The following databases can be downloaded **<LIST HERE TODO>**.

 .. code-block:: sh

     $ python3 -m diffupath download_database --database="<database-name>"

 2. **Run a diffusion analysis**

 The following command will run a diffusion method on a given network with the given data

 .. code-block:: sh